Liouville results for fully nonlinear equations modeled on H\"ormander vector fields: II. Carnot groups and Grushin geometries: General Carnot groups and sub-Laplacians

 \subsection{{ The distance from a constant at infinity}}

 { When the Liouville property does not hold one would to like to evaluate how far is a sub- or supersolution from {the constant of the Liouville property}.
-In the Euclidean case this was done by V. Kurta for a class of quasilinear equations in \cite{Kurta} via integral methods (see also \cite{Veron} for similar test function methods applied to semilinear equations on the Heisenberg group).
+In the Euclidean case this was done by V. Kurta for a class of quasilinear equations in \cite{Kurta} via integral methods (see also \cite{Veron} for similar test function methods applied to semilinear equations on the Heisenberg group) {and more recently by L. D'Ambrosio and E. Mitidieri in \cite{DM19}}.
 Let us first note that for the classical Laplacian in dimension $d\geq3$ the supersolution of Proposition \ref{nonex} is $u_1(x)=(1+|x|^2)^{\frac{2-d}{2}}$, which satisfies

 Theorem 2 in \cite{Kurta} implies that, for any $\nu\in(0,1)$, a superharmonic function $u\geq 0$ either is constant in $\R^d$ or it satisfies

 This gives the ``sharp distance at infinity" of nonconstant supersolutions larger than $c$ from the constant $c$.